slub/efre-lod-api/README.md

 ```
 python3 -m pytest tests [--config apiconfig.yml]
 ```

+**Be aware** though that some of the tests depend on mock data which are provided in `tests/data` and have to be stored in a local elasticsearch instance.
+When you want to test the API with your own data you can, of course, generate your own test set of mock data

 If you want just a single test to be triggered, you can do this with
 ```